-- Did I write a strong topic sentence that uses one of the required sentence starters? - □ Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)?
-Circle to be words in red. - Did I choose synonyms instead of repeating main words?
+- Did I write a strong topic sentence that uses one of the required sentence starters? - □ Did I use no more than two forms of "to be"? (is, am, are, was, were, be, being, been) Circle to be words in red. - Did I choose synonyms instead of repeating main words?
 Underline repeated words in blue. - Did I use concrete words that are specific, vivid, and sensory?
 Underline vague words in green. - Did I check my "Weak Words" list against my paragraph?
-Underline any of these in green. - □ Did I vary my sentence structure by - beginning one sentence with paired adjectives? - beginning topic sentence with one of the suggested present participle ("-ing") sentence starters? using a simile? - Did I write concisely, avoiding wordiness?
-Cross out unnecessary words or phrases - Did I write a strong closing sentence that gives a feeling of ending?
+Underline any of these in green. - □ Have I correctly varied my sentence structure by - \\beginning one sentence with paired adjectives? - \\beginning topic sentence with one of the suggested present participle (-ing) sentence starters? \\using a simile? - Did I avoid wordiness by crossing out unnecessary words, phrases, or sentences? - Did I write a strong closing sentence that gives a feeling of ending?

 - Did I put my name and date in the upper right-hand corner? - □ Is my paragraph 5-7 sentences long?
-How many? - □ Did I indent my first sentence?
+How many sentences? \\\\\ - □ Did I indent my first sentence?
 If not, draw an arrow → to show that you need to indent. - Did I leave margins around my paragraph?
 If not, draw a light pencil line down right side of page. - Did I remember to skip every other line?
 If not, draw a light X on each line you want to skip. - Did I use good spacing between words and sentences?
 If not, draw two vertical lines II to separate. - Did I double-check my spelling?
-Circle suspected words; look up and make changes. - Did I double-check capitalization and punctuation?
-Correct any errors. - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I finish and turn in my mindmap? - □ Did I correctly use this Checklist, including using colored pencils to underline and circle as directed?
-This includes making corrections before I write my revision. - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Checklist on the very top?
+(Circle) suspected words; look up and make changes. - Did I double-check capitalization and punctuation?
+Correct any errors. - Did I use complete sentences?
+Did I check for run-on sentences and misplaced modifiers? - Did I complete and turn in my Describing a Place brainstorming worksheet? - Did I correctly use this Checklist along with colored pencils?
+Did I make corrections before revising? - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Checklist on the very top?

-Name Subject Describing a Place
+Name \\\\\ Subject\\ Describing a Place

-Lesson 7: Teacher Writing Skills Checklist Edit your paragraph one more time, making any necessary changes or improvements.
+Edit your paragraph one more time, making any necessary changes or improvements.